Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons: UAV Simulators

 \section{UAV Simulators}

-A primary consideration when selecting a simulator often revolves around the specific application domain and whether the available simulators offer the necessary features and sensors tailored to that domain.
-Additionally, compatibility with common autopilots, like PX4 and ArduPilot, is often a consideration to enable rapid simulation to hardware transfer.
-Drawing from our own experiences and the referenced literature, we have compiled a set of selection criteria and decision factors that are regularly taken into account when evaluating \ac{UAV} simulators.
+A primary consideration when selecting a simulator is the specific application domain and whether the available simulators offer the necessary features and sensors tailored to that domain.
+Additionally, compatibility with common autopilots (e.g. PX4 and ArduPilot) or standardized research hardware (e.g. the Crazyflie, a palm sized \ac{UAV}) is often a consideration to enable rapid simulation to hardware transfer.
+Many specialized simulators have emerged tailored to these components.
+Drawing from our own experiences and the referenced literature, we compiled a set of selection criteria and decision factors that are regularly considered when evaluating \ac{UAV} simulators.
 These comparative points are outlined in Table~\ref{tab:sim_selection}.
-While, Table~\ref{tab:sim_categories} categorizes a range of \ac{UAV} simulators based on their key elements.
+Table~\ref{tab:sim_categories} categorizes a range of \ac{UAV} simulators based on their key elements.
+We consider the following categories: a ``Universal Simulator'' is targeted toward simulating (potentially simultaneously) a wide variety of platforms (e.g. ground and aerial vehicles, manipulators, etc.); ``Sensor-Focused'' targets simulating realistic performance of a particular sensor (e.g. for photorealism or accurate LiDAR measurements); ``Learning-Focused'' targets compatibility with \ac{ML} architectures (e.g. for training a new behavior or learning a dynamics model); ``Dynamics-Focsued'' emphasizes thorough dynamics models for a particular class of systems (e.g. aerial manipulation, like RotorTM and HIL-airmanip, or fixed-wings, like PyFly); ``Swarming'' simulates a group of vehicles; ``Part of Flight Stacks'' are simulators with flight stack integration; and ``Flight Simulators'' are flight emulators often for large-scale human-piloted aircraft.
+Flight simulators are less often used for robotics applications, however some have been adapted for this purpose due to their realistic flight experience and we have included them here for completeness.
 Some simulators may belong to multiple categories.

 What follows offers a concise overview of each simulator featured in Table~\ref{tab:sim_categories}.
+We present each simulator in a subsection corresponding to one of its major categories, with references in the other categories corresponding to Table~\ref{tab:sim_categories}.